 Our clinical and medical negligence lawyers specialise in cerebral palsy medical negligence claims and have represented a number of families who have been sadly affected.
 If you and your family have been affected by this disorder, as a result of medical negligence during pregnancy or birth, call 0808 164 0808 today.
 We’ll be able to discuss your options regarding making a claim for cerebral palsy on a no win, no fee basis.

 What is cerebral palsy?

 Cerebral palsy is an injury to the brain causing problems with movement that you see in early childhood.
 Children often have poor coordination, stiff muscles, weak muscles and tremors.
 They can have problems with sensation, vision, hearing, swallowing and talking.
-You tend to notice that babies with Cerebral palsy do not roll over, crawl or walk as children of a similar age.
+You tend to notice babies with cerebral palsy do not roll over, crawl or walk compared to children of a similar age.

 - allowing labour to go on for too long

 - not properly monitoring the baby’s heartbeat

 - interpreting CTG traces incorrectly

 - failing to respond to the umbilical cord being wrapped around the baby’s neck